 Civil Procedure (O’Connell) – This Civil Procedure course covers much of the standard JD Civil Procedure course.
 In the summer quarter, we will cover the following topics in varying levels of detail: due process/adversary system, pleading, jurisdiction and venue, discovery, disposition without trial, settlement, trial, juries, preclusion, and joinder.
 We will also observe federal court proceedings.

-Constitutional Law (Murray) – This is an introductory course on constitutional law.
+Constitutional Law (Abrams) – This is an introductory course on constitutional law.
 The first part of the course will focus on controversies surrounding judicial power, including methods of interpretation, judicial authority to invalidate unconstitutional statutes or judicial review, and some limits on the exercise of judicial power.
 The second and third parts of the course will focus on the structural dimensions of constitutions, such as frameworks for separation of powers and federalism.
 Finally, the fourth part of the course will examine constitutional protection of rights.
 The primary focus will be on the U.S. Constitution, but the course will also engage these issues from a comparative perspective as well.

 Contracts (Cole/Q1; Bayern/Q2) – This course explores the U.S. common law principles governing the formation of, limits on the ability to enter into, breach and enforcement of, and remedies relating to, contracts.
 Students will also study the related principles embodied in the Uniform Commercial Code, a model for the law shaping sales and other commercial transactions.